Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

-From the quantum information perspective, (intrinsic) topological phases are gapped quantum states that can be defined and classified by inequivalent class of (finite depth) local unitary (LU) transformations \cite{Chen2010}, which leads to the novel concept of long range entanglement.
-However, in contrast to those (intrinsic) topological phases, all SPT phases can be adiabatically connected to a trivial disordered phase or an atomic insulator without symmetry protection.
-Therefore, SPT phases only contain short-range entanglement and they can be constructed by applying local unitary transformations on a trivial product state.
-In particular, Ref.~\onlinecite{chenScience2012,chen13} introduced a systematic way to construct fixed point ground state wavefunction for bosonic SPT phases on arbitrary triangulations in arbitrary dimensions.
-It turns out that such a construction is fairly complete for bosonic SPT phases protected by unitary symmetry group(up to 3D).
-So far the only known example beyond this construction is the so-called $efmf$ SPT state \cite{vishwanath13} protected by time reversal symmetry in 3D.
-Later, it was shown that such an exotic bosonic SPT state can be realized by Walker-Wang model \cite{walker12,burnell14}.
+From the quantum information perspective, intrinsic topological phases are gapped quantum states that can be defined and classified by an equivalence class of finite depth local unitary transformations \cite{Chen2010}, which leads to the novel concept of long-range entanglement.
+However, in contrast to those intrinsic topological phases, all SPT phases can be adiabatically connected to a trivial disordered phase or to an atomic insulator without symmetry protection.
+Therefore, SPT phases contain only short-range entanglement, and can be constructed by applying local unitary transformations on a trivial product state.
+In particular, Refs.~\onlinecite{chenScience2012,chen13} introduced a systematic way of constructing fixed-point ground-state wavefunctions for bosonic SPT phases on arbitrary triangulations in arbitrary dimensions.
+Such a construction is fairly complete for bosonic SPT phases protected by unitary symmetry groups (up to 3D).
+So far, the only known example beyond this construction is the so-called $efmf$ SPT state \cite{vishwanath13}, which is protected by time-reversal symmetry in 3D.
+Later, it was shown that such an exotic bosonic SPT state could be realized by the Walker--Wang model \cite{walker12,burnell14}.